twerkmeister/tokenflood/README.md

 We might have to invest some additional time into prompt tuning again if we change things, so we would like to know how much such a change would improve latency.

-Let's run the test by increasing the number of prefix tokens:
+Let's run the test by increasing the number of prefix tokens from 1000 to 2000:

 ![more-prefix-cached-tokens-latency](./images/self-hosted_more_prefix_latency_percentiles.png)